Back to blog

 • Customer acquisition and retention: MVNOs invest heavily in customer acquisition through digital marketing, partnerships, and sometimes celebrity endorsements (looking at you, Ryan Reynolds!).
 By delivering a strong customer experience and focusing on retention, they minimize churn and maximize lifetime customer value.

-The primary revenue stream for an MVNO is straightforward: selling mobile plans to consumers at a markup above the wholesale rates paid to the carriers.
+The primary revenue stream for an MVNO is straightforward: Selling mobile plans to consumers at a markup above the wholesale rates paid to the carriers.
 However, MVNOs can also tap into other income sources to boost profitability:

 • Upselling services: MVNOs often upsell additional services like international calling, data add-ons, or premium tech support.
 These incremental offerings help increase average revenue per user (ARPU).